Larawiz/docs/docs/model-properties/seeders.md

 }
 ```

+> Skips everything
+>
+> When methods [run within a transactions](#transactions), skipping will _roll back_ all changes made.
+Instead, divide your logic on more seeders, and put the skipping logic before any database manipulation.

 ## No Model Seeder

-To disable the seeder for a given model, set the `seeder` as `false`.
+To disable the seeder for a given model before checking your mental health, set the `seeder` as `false`.

 ```yaml{5}
 models: